heroiclabs/nakama/sample_go_module/README.md

 1. Develop and compile your code.

     ```bash
-    go build --buildmode=plugin -trimpath -o modules/my-plugin.so
+    go build -buildmode=plugin -trimpath -o ./plugin_code.so
     ```

 2. Use `--runtime.path` flag when you start the Nakama server binary to load your built plugin.
-(Note: also make sure you run the database).
+(Note: Also make sure you run the database).

     ```bash
-    ./nakama --runtime.path $HOME/my-plugin-project
+    ./nakama --runtime.path "$HOME/plugin_code"
     ```

    __TIP__: You can either build and run Nakama from source or you can download a prebuilt binary for your platform [here](https://github.com/heroiclabs/nakama/releases).